ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/background.md

 ## Arm-hosted GitHub runners

 Arm-hosted GitHub runners are a powerful addition to your CI/CD toolkit.
 They leverage the efficiency and performance of Arm64 architecture, making your build systems faster and easier to scale.
-By using the Arm-based GitHub runners, you can optimize your workflows, reduce costs, and improve energy consumption.
-Additionally, the Arm-based runners are preloaded with essential tools, making it easier for you to develop and test your applications.
+By using the Arm-hosted GitHub runners, you can optimize your workflows, reduce costs, and improve energy consumption.
+Additionally, the Arm-hosted runners are preloaded with essential tools, making it easier for you to develop and test your applications.

 Arm-hosted runners are available for Linux and Windows.
 This Learning Path uses Linux.